JuliaDynamics/Associations.jl/docs/src/examples/examples_mi.md

 We use the default input parameter values (see [`AR1Unidir`](@ref) and [`Logistic2Unidir`](@ref) for details) and below we toggle only the random initial conditions and the coupling strength parameter `c_xy`.
 For each value of `c_xy` we generate 1,000 unique realizations of the system and obtain 500-point time series of the coupled variables.

-To estimate the mutual information, we use the binning-based [`ValueHistogram`](@ref) estimator.
+To estimate the mutual information, we use the binning-based [`ValueBinning`](@ref) estimator.
 We summarize the distribution of $I(X; Y)$ values across all realizations using the median and quantiles encompassing 95 % of the values.

 ```@example
 using CausalityTools